hpyproject/hpy/docs/overview.rst

     to early :ref:`benchmarks`, an extension written in HPy can be ~3x faster than the equivalent extension written in Python/C.

-  - Improved debugging: when you load extensions in :ref:`debug mode`, many common mistakes are checked and reported automatically.
+  - Improved debugging: when you load extensions in :ref:`debug-mode:debug mode`, many common mistakes are checked and reported automatically.

   - Universal binaries: you can choose to distribute only Universal ABI